 I make these often, usually to serve with drinks, but sometimes just to snack on.

-Sometimes I just add salt, at other times I go for a mixture of spices (the harissa route works well), but I love going for a gentle curry vibe: they are particularly good served with some good mango chutney.
+Sometimes I just add salt, at other times I go for a mixture of spices (smoked paprika with a little salt and sugar works especially well), but I love going for a gentle curry vibe: they are particularly good served with some good mango chutney.

 Adding the spices prior to cooking gives the best depth of flavour – as long as the skins don’t cook until they become blackened! – but you can lightly dust salt or other spices in top, too, once cooked if you prefer.

-I was delighted to have had the opportunity to make a non-spiced version of these in the Final of Britain’s Best Home Cook: having Mary Berry munching on these post-judging was a joy to behold!
+I was delighted to have had the opportunity to make a non-spiced version of these in the Final of Britain’s Best Home Cook (series 1): having Mary Berry munching on these, post-judging, was a joy to behold!

 This is a GREAT way to use up chicken skin from chicken portions: the skin so often gets thrown away, which is such a shame as you have the most sublime snack imaginable.